cphartman/wave-function-collapse/docs/notes.md

 This algorithm works in a similar way, except with a few dozen states and a few hundred cats.
 The positions are represented in the texture and the cats are represented as the canvas.

-[Step 1]

-The algoritm will recursively observe a point on the canvas, which will resolve the value or a single point on the texture.

-The algoirthm starts with a canvas, where each point could possibly be any point on the canvas.
-We then "observe" a single point on the canvas.
-By observing that point, it then reduces the possible outcome of neighboring points.
-We repeat this process, observing one point at a time, reducing the possible states of points.

-continue to observe those neighbors, which furpoints along the canvas, and only keep values that are possible in the texture.